 - In April 2013, Florida Atlantic University ultimately rejected a 6 million dollar donation from GEO Group in exchange for naming rights on the university's football stadium, after severe pressure from students, faculty, and community activists protesting the company's human rights record and links to the prison industry.

-- In 2012, Wells Fargo divested nearly 33% of their holdings in GEO Group.
+- In 2012, Wells Fargo divested nearly 33 percent of their holdings in GEO Group.

 - In 2012, the United Methodist Church voted to permanently divest its shares in GEO Group, and simultaneously moved to institute a screen against future investment in any prison-related industry.